NewSpring/Hubot/README.md

 # Hubot

-This is a version of GitHub's bot, hubot.
+This is a version of GitHub's bot, Hubot.
 He's pretty cool.
 We run him on Hipchat.
 This version is designed to be deployed on [Heroku][heroku].
 [heroku]: http://www.heroku.com
 ## Redis